Parents Considering Divorce

 You'll be heartened to know that the research shows kids can cope with a divorce and come out ok.
 So many kids whose parents are divorced are fine.
 The literature on resiliency shows that one of the most important factors is having a close relationship with at least one parent, who is able to help the child with his emotions.

 Unfortunately, however, many children whose parents make the decision to divorce are emotionally wounded in a way that lingers throughout their lives.

 The biggest risk factor is poverty, since supporting two households is much more expensive than supporting one.
 The second risk is losing the mother's attention as she needs to spend more time providing financially and tending to all the details that single moms attend to.
-The third risk is if either or both parents find new partners.
-Not to scare you, but one of the most lively parts of my website is
+The third risk is if either or both parents find new partners who do not relate well to the child.

 All of this explains why children of divorced parents:

 - Don't do as well academically and are less likely to go to college, partly because they don't have a parent to pay for it.